mx-psi/tfg/text/CompSci/02-shor.md

 Therefore, $N | x+1$, but this is a contradiction.

 Therefore, $1<\operatorname{gcd}(x-1,N)<N$, and thus it is a non-trivial divisor of $N$.
-We may then compute it using the well-known Euclides' algorithm, which has the desired complexity.
+We may then compute it using the well-known Euclidean algorithm, which has the desired complexity.
 :::

 [@lemma:solution] hints at the reduction used by Shor's algorithm: if we can find a non-trivial solution to